joelchrono12/joelchrono12.ml/_posts/2023-01-01-december-2022-summary.md

 - Avatar: The Way Of Water: Its quite a visual spectacle, I liked it quite a bit, feels more like a setup than a fully fledged movie, I think its worth watching though, the world in it feels truly alive and well thought-out.
 - Guillermo del Toro's Pinocchio: A masterclass of animation and a wonderful re-imagination beyond the classical Disney version, and the original story.
 I loved it so much.
+- Start-Up: This is a korean series, quite a good one too.
+Its about many people who are trying to start a new businees and such, it has a lot of drama as it usually goes with these kinda shows.

 # Books